TonyPham111/ISYS2099-project-group-4/Readme.md

 npm i
 node index.js

+Due to the fact that the front end is incomplete, please test the API on Postman.
+We have already sent you an invitation to the Postman collection, which is Testing_API_Hospital_Management.
+Please email s3679813@student.rmit.edu.au if you have not received your invitation

 ## Guide to test the APIS in Postman:

 The list of accounts has been provided in the Login Folder